 The basilica is still used for practical purposes as well.
 The Pope holds liturgies several times per year and people do come here for non-touristic purposes too.

 No trip to Rome is complete without a visit to the Vatican.
-And the most important attraction in the Vatican City is St. Peter’s Cathedral, so you should definitely reserve a few hours to see this magnificent site.
+And the most important attraction in Vatican City is St. Peter’s Cathedral, so you should definitely reserve a few hours to see this magnificent sight.

 Address: Piazza San Pietro, 00120 Città del Vaticano